tiagor87/Nibo.Framework/README.md

 }
 ```

-The, in the _Startup.cs_ do as follow:
+In the _Startup.cs_, do as follow:

 ```csharp
 public void ConfigureServices(IServiceCollection services)